arkadiy-telegin/Peripheral-SS23/ReadMe.md

 In order to make it work with Nvidia Jetson Orin/Nano, librealsense has to be built from source (refer to Dockerfile).

+On the robot everything is installed and a server can be run to start on boot up under the name of peripheral.service

 ## 1. Creating a Docker
 There are two different approaches for creating a Docker for a Realsense camera, one uses existing **Debian packages** while the other performs a full **compilation from source**.
 It is then important to mount `/dev` as a volume so that the Docker can access the hardware.